-Pizza is usually one of those foods that we think of as being in the junk food category rather than in the healthy foods category, but when you make your own pizza from scratch using good quality ingredients, it can actually be a pretty healthy food.
+Pizza is usually one of those foods that we think of as being in the junk food category rather than in the healthy foods category, but when you make your own pizza from scratch with homemade pizza sauce and dough using good quality ingredients, it can actually be a pretty healthy food.

 Making your own pizza might take a little bit more time and effort than just ordering one, but it’s always worth it for me because I always feel so much better after eating homemade pizza than I do after eating takeout pizza.
 I’m not sure if it’s something they put in the sauce or some chemical they add to the dough, but whatever it is, I always feel like I have a junk food hangover after eating take out pizza.
 But with homemade pizza, I feel fine.

 Today I wanted to share the recipe that I’ve been using for the past few years to make a healthy, homemade pizza sauce.
 I’ve included the seasonings that I personally like to use, but feel free to adjust this recipe to include any that are your favorites!

 - 1/2 tsp salt (I like using real salt)

 - 1/8 tsp pepper

 - 1/4 tsp dried marjoram (or more oregano)

 - 1/8 tsp garlic powder

 - 1 Tbs olive oil (or butter) (This is a brand of olive oil I recommend)

 For herbs and spices, this is a brand I like to use because they have many organic, non-gmo options and their spices haven’t been irradiated or treated with ethylene oxide.
 (If you scroll through them, you can see more options on the second and third pages, too.